 Thing to know #4: Funding your transfer within banking hours or on weekdays to speed up the transfer.

 5. What Reviews Really Say (Inc. Negative Ones)

-However 3% of customers reported a negative experience with the service, and we were keen to find out why.
+And less than 3% of customers reported a negative experience with the service.
+But as always with every review we were keen to find out why.

 The top concerns we uncovered after going through hundreds of reviews include:

 Confused by terms:

 While their phone support is excellent, Currency Direct requires you to enter a spot contract on the phone to help you secure the best rates.